Boxpark: Boxpark Wembley

 A third Boxpark opened near Wembley Stadium in December 2018.
 Boxpark Wembley is the largest one yet, covering a floor area of 50,000 sq ft, with a 2,000-person capacity events space.
 Boxpark Wembley has 30 units, and 24 food and drink retail outlets have opened at the venue.
 As with Boxpark Croydon, the open hall/events space may be used for events such as music performances and screenings.
 It is regularly used as a fan zone for those attending football matches, concerts and other events held at Wembley.

+Boxpark Liverpool

+The first Boxpark outside London opened in the Baltic Triangle area of Liverpool on 19 April 2024.